-There could be a health condition, medical reason, or medication that's the cause of your irritability.
+Feeling more irritable than usual?
+There could be a health condition, medical reason, or medication that's causing your irritability.

 Lack of sleep

 Make sleep a priority if you want to make sure your mood is as good as possible.
 Aim for seven to nine hours a night, rather than the five or six that many adults get.
 “Sleep is critical for proper mental health, so when you’re fatigued you get irritated,” says Steven Lamm, MD, clinical professor of medicine and medical director of the Preston Robert Tisch Center for Men’s Health at NYU Langone Medical Center.
 “It’s like a baby crying—you put them to sleep and they feel better.
 It’s the same thing.”
-If you’re still feeling out of sorts after getting enough sleep, learn how to calm down when you’re feeling agitated with these 24 tips.
+Make sure you check out the other best ways to control your anger.

 When you start forgetting small things, like conversations or where you put your keys, it’s natural to become frustrated and snappish.
 However, you should only suspect dementia if there are other serious symptoms as well, not just irritability.
-(Here are 10 signs of Alzheimer’s disease that everyone should know.)
 “Generally I think of frustration as having to do with when needs don’t get satisfied,” says Jeffrey Deitz, MD, a psychiatry specialist with a private practice in Fairfield County, Connecticut.
 “Frustration can manifest with something that looks very much like irritability and outbursts to an outsider.”

 Pain that seems totally unrelated to mood, like a sore back, can make you crankier than usual while you’re dealing with the discomfort.
 “People don’t want to acknowledge that they’re in pain, so instead you see irritability,” says Dr. Lamm.
 “They’re not themselves and their temper is short because they’re in pain.”
-People display their irritability several ways; learn more about the nine types of anger to determine which one you exhibit.
+People display their irritability several ways.
+(Learn more about the types of anger to see which one you exhibit.)

 Mild depressive symptoms

 “There are many, many degrees of depression, from transient, which is part of normal human living, to clinical, which could severely impair someone’s life,” says Dr. Deitz.
 Low-level depression symptoms don’t get in the way of daily function like clinical depression, but they can make a person seem constantly grumpy and pessimistic, and they might be more likely to challenge you if you cross them, he says.
 Medication to manage clinical depression may exacerbate irritability, too.
-According to Harvard Medical School experts, “side effects vary depending on the drug,” and may include nausea, sleep problems, and increased irritability.
+(Find out why low-grade depression is rising during coronavirus.)

 Worrying about a deadline or upcoming event is enough to put anyone on edge, but people with anxiety disorders feel that way all the time.
 “When people are anxious, they are in a heightened state of arousal, and it takes less to make them jumpy,” says Dr. Deitz.
 “What might otherwise be somewhat irritating, in someone who’s anxious, they might react, or what you might call overreact, by screaming sharply.”
-If you think you’re experiencing these feelings, take a look at the signs you could have an anxiety disorder.
+(Pay attention to these anxiety disorder signs.)

 Premenstrual dysphoric disorder